Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: Introduction

+Next we introduce several natural classes of singularities of pairs.
+Given a CY pair $(X,D)$ and a divisorial valuation $E$ of $X$, we denote by $a(E, K_X+D)=a(E,X,D)$ the discrepancy of $E$ with respect to $(X,D)$, as defined in \cite[Definition 2.25]{KM98}.
+We denote by $\centre_E X$ the \emph{centre} of $E$ on $X$.
+Depending on the context, we view it as a scheme-theoretic point or a subvariety of $X$.
+When $\codim_{(\centre_E X)} X \geq 2$, we say that $E$ has \emph{small centre} on $X$.

-\begin{Definition} A pair $(X, D)$ has \emph{terminal singularities} if for all $z\in X$: \begin{enumerate}[(a)] \item if $\codim_z X \leq 2$, then the pair $(X,D)$ is smooth at $z$; \item if $\codim_z X > 2$, then for all divisorial valuations $E$ of $X$ with $\centre_E X= z$,\footnote{We denote by $\centre_E X\in X$ the \emph{centre} of $E$ on $X$ --- which, for us, is a scheme-theoretic point of $X$.} $a(E, K_X+D)>0$. \end{enumerate} A pair $(X, D)$ has \emph{canonical singularities} if for all divisorial valuations $E$ with small centre on $X$, $a(E,K_X+D)\geq 0$.
+\begin{Definition} A pair $(X, D)$ has \emph{terminal singularities} if for all $z\in X$: \begin{enumerate}[(a)] \item if $\codim_z X \leq 2$, then both $X$ and $D$ are smooth at $z$; \item if $\codim_z X > 2$, then for all divisorial valuations $E$ of $X$ with $\centre_E X= z$, $a(E, K_X+D)>0$. \end{enumerate} A pair $(X, D)$ has \emph{canonical singularities} if for all divisorial valuations $E$ with small centre on $X$, $a(E,K_X+D)\geq 0$.
 Following common usage, we say that a pair ``is'' terminal (respectively canonical) if it has terminal (respectively canonical) singularities. \end{Definition}

-\begin{rem} \begin{enumerate}[(1)] \item If the pair $(X,D)$ is terminal (respectively canonical) then both $X$ and $D$ are terminal (respectively canonical).
-In particular, $D$ is normal. \item If $X$ is smooth and $(X,D)$ is terminal, then for all $z\in X$ with $\codim_z X>2$, $\mult _z(D)<-1+\codim_z X$. \item In particular, if $X$ is a smooth \mbox{$3$-fold}, then $(X,D)$ is terminal if and only if $D$ is smooth. \item If $X$ is smooth and $z\in D$ is an isolated singularity of multiplicity $\mult_z D < -1+\dim X$ and smooth projectivized tangent cone, then $(X,D)$ is terminal. \end{enumerate} \end{rem}
+\begin{rem} \begin{enumerate}[(1)] \item Suppose that $X$ is $\mathbb{Q}$-Gorenstein.
+If the pair $(X,D)$ is terminal (respectively canonical) then both $X$ and $D$ are terminal (respectively canonical).
+In particular, $D$ is normal. \item If $X$ is smooth and $(X,D)$ is terminal, then for all $z\in X$ with $\codim_z X>2$, $\mult _z(D)<\codim_zX-1$. \item In particular, if $X$ is a smooth \mbox{$3$-fold}, then $(X,D)$ is terminal if and only if $D$ is smooth. \item If $X$ is smooth and $z\in D$ is an isolated singularity of multiplicity $\mult_z D < \dim X-1$ and smooth projectivized tangent cone, then $(X,D)$ is terminal. \end{enumerate} \end{rem}

 \begin{Definition} We say that a pair $(X,D)$ is \emph{(t,~c)} (respectively \emph{(t,~lc)}) if $X$ has terminal singularities and the pair $(X,D)$ has canonical (respectively log canonical) singularities.
 We say that a pair $(X,D)$ is \emph{$\mathbb{Q}$-factorial} if $X$ is $\mathbb{Q}$-factorial. \end{Definition}